-- Annual election amount — this is the total dollar amount you elect to put into your FSA at the beginning of each plan year.
+This is the total dollar amount you elect to put into your FSA at the beginning of each plan year.

-- Dependent — a dependent is a person whose expenses are eligible for reimbursement through the employee’s FSA.
+A dependent is a person whose expenses are eligible for reimbursement through the employee’s FSA.
 A dependent is usually an employee’s spouse or child(ren) under age 27.

-- FICA — taxes collected for Social Security and Medicare benefits.
+Taxes collected for Social Security and Medicare benefits.

-- Flexible Spending Account (also known as an FSA) — a pre-tax benefit plan that enables the employee to save 30-40% on eligible expenses.
+A pre-tax benefit plan that enables the employee to save 30-40% on eligible expenses.
 By enrolling in this plan, the participant saves on state, federal, and FICA taxes.

-- Grace period — an extension of the period during which expenses can be incurred.
+An extension of the period during which expenses can be incurred.

-- Open Enrollment — a designated time prior to the start of your plan year during which employees can enroll in the FSA plan and change their benefit elections.
+A designated time prior to the start of your plan year during which employees can enroll in the FSA plan and change their benefit elections.

-- Plan year — the twelve-month period during which the annual election is effective.
+The twelve-month period during which the annual election is effective.

-- Run-out period — a period of time after the plan year ends during which participants may submit receipts for expenses which were incurred during the plan year or grace period.
+A period of time after the plan year ends during which participants may submit receipts for expenses which were incurred during the plan year or grace period.

-- Uniform Coverage Rule — this rule allows you to access your entire annual election for the Health FSA immediately after the start of the plan year.
+This rule allows you to access your entire annual election for the Health FSA immediately after the start of the plan year.
 All other accounts are “pay-as-you-go.”
 This rule only applies for the Health Flexible Spending Account.

-- Use-It or Lose-It Rule — an IRS rule that states that employees must spend any remaining balance in their FSA by the end of the grace period.
+An IRS rule that states that employees must spend any remaining balance in their FSA by the end of the grace period.
 If you don’t spend the money, you forfeit it.